 Meal Service Distribution

 In the event of school closings due to a Covid-19 outbreak, the JCPS is committed to ensuring that all students up to age 18 are provided nutritious meals throughout the closure.
-Meal distribution sites will be set up at convenient l locations so parents/guardians can pick up breakfast and lunch within close proximity to their homes.
+Meal distribution sites will be set up at convenient l locations so parents/guardians can pick up breakfast and lunch near their homes.

 The following students are eligible:

-- Children 18 years of age or younger enrolled in a JCPS/contracted childcare provider.
+- Children 18 or younger enrolled in a JCPS/contracted childcare provider.